svn2github/wordpress-vip-plugins/wp-frontend-uploader/readme.txt

 [input type="submit" class="btn" value="Submit"]
 [/fu-upload-form]`

+= Where are the plugin's settings? =
+You can find Frontend Uploader's settings under Settings > Frontend Uploader Settings.

+= Can I get email notifications? =
+Yes you can enable this in Settings > Frontend Uploader settings.
+By default the site admin will receive email notifications.
+If you’d like to change that to another email, you can also change that in settings.

+= How are authors determined? =
+If someone is logged in, their user profile is automatically linked to the post.
+Otherwise, you can enable an “Author Field” under Settings > Frontend Uploader that allows the users to write in their name.

+= Are other filetypes supported? =
+In addition to the WordPress whitelisted file types, Frontend Uploader also supports uploading of Microsoft Office and Adobe files, as well as various video and audio files.
+You can enable these file types via Settings > Frontend Uploader Settings.

+= Where does the user submitted content go? =
+If you used the default form, the uploaded file will go into Media > Manage UGC.
+You can have the submitted content go into Post > Manage UGC by setting the parameter: form_layout="post".

+= Help, I pasted in the above shortcode and now my fields are duplicated = As stated in previous answer, you don't need to put inner contents if you only need default form fields.
+E.g. `[fu-upload-form class="your-class" title="Upload your media"]` will be enough to render the default form.
+You can suppress rendering of default form fields with "Suppress default fields" checkbox in settings

 = I want to customize my form =
 You can include additional elements with a set of shortcodes [input type="text" name="post_title" id="title" class="required" description="Title" multiple=""] [select name="foo" class="select" id="ug_select" description="Pick a fruit" values="Apple,Banana,Cherry"]
 [textarea name="post_content" class="textarea" id="ug_caption" description="Description (optional)"]
+[checkboxes name="foo" class="checkboxes" description="Pick a fruit" values="value:Description,124:Banana,cherry:Cherry"]

 = I want to be allow users to upload mp3, psd, or any other file restricted by default. = You are able to do that within Frontend Uploader Settings admin page.
 The settings there cover the most popular extensions/MIME-types.